sgp715/rust_the_ripper/README.md

 # Rust the Ripper

 ## Description
-John the Ripper is a staple of any good hackers toolset.
-It allows you to tackle quickly and easily attack different password hashes from a variety of angles.
-We have attempted to create a cli with similar functionality using the Rust programming language.
-The implementation takes advantage of Rust ability to safely use concurrency quickly try to crack as many passwords as possible.
+John the Ripper is a staple of any good hacker's tool set.
+It allows you to  quickly and easily tackle different password hashes from a variety of angles.
+We have attempted to create a CLI with functionality similar to that of John the Ripper using the Rust programming language.
+The implementation takes advantage of Rust's ability to safely use concurrency to quickly attempt to crack some pa$$w0rds.

 ## Install
 * Install rust